INTERPRETATIONS

 "cast" means when the dog has been given a hand signal to go over or back

-"CKC" shall mean the Canadian Kennel Club
+"CKC" means the Canadian Kennel Club

 "club" means the club or association officially accredited by the Canadian Kennel Club.